Brush up on spelling

 Spelling tests tend to be a weekly occurrence at primary school.
 Some children embrace the challenge and enjoy learning their spellings.
 Some absolutely dread them and get very anxious about being tested.
 Some children aren’t too interested and don’t really see the point.

-Our role is to encourage our children to be spelling test ready by finding fun ways for them to practice at home – here are some ideas.
+Our role is to encourage our children to be spelling test ready by finding fun ways for them to practise at home – here are some ideas.

 Many kids love to learn independently and it can make them feel very grown up.
 For DIY spelling test prep have your child look at a word and copy it twice, then turn the paper and write it from memory.
 Next they simply check themselves to see whether or not they have this right repeating the exercise if they don’t.
 A little independent learning is a great thing to encourage.